 If you aren’t familiar with ordering transcripts, please take a moment to read valuable information on this page about cost, processing times, delivery, and authenticity.

 Other kinds of academic-record documents

-Student Record.
-If you just want to look at your academic history, and you were enrolled at UW–Madison in Fall 1979 or after, you can quickly view your Student Record (sometimes called the “unofficial transcript”) with a PDF that you email to yourself through the online Student Center tool.
-Your Student Record includes everything that would be in an official transcript, plus notes about grade changes or actions by deans on your behalf.
+Unofficial Transcript.
+If you just want to look at your academic history, and you were enrolled at UW–Madison in Fall 1979 or after, you can quickly view your Unofficial Transcript (sometimes called the “student record”) with a PDF through the online Student Center tool.
+Your Unofficial Transcript includes everything that would be in an official transcript, plus notes about grade changes or actions by deans on your behalf.

-Degree certification or completion letter.
+Degree verification/completion letter.
 If you only need proof that you have earned a UW–Madison degree or have completed Graduate School requirements for a degree, you can receive a letter verifying your accomplishment.

 Enrollment verification.
 To prove that you are currently enrolled at UW–Madison, you can download a PDF with your enrollment status from Student Center.